-ii) a technical issue here is the degree of their reliance on alignment algorithms as a pre-process: in ACL91 they claimed only 80% correct alignments, in which case how could they exceed the ceiling that that suggests?

-iii) Their model of a single language is a trigram model because moving up to even one item longer (i.e. a quadgram model) would be computational prohibitive.
+- 1. A parallel with statistical information retrieval may be suggestive here: it generally works below the 80% threshold, and the precision/recall tradeoff seems a barrier to greater success by those methods.
+Yet it is, by general agreement, an easier task than MT and has been systematically worked on for over 35 years, unlike statistical MT whose career has been intermittent.
+The relationship of MT to IR is rather like that of sentence parsers to sentence recognizers.
+A key point to note is how rapid the early successes of IR were, and how slow the optimization of those techniques has been since then! - 2.
+A technical issue here is the degree of their reliance on alignment algorithms as a pre-process: in ACL91 they claimed only 80% correct alignments, in which case how could they exceed the ceiling that that suggests? - 3.
+Their model of a single language is a trigram model because moving up to even one item longer (i.e., a quadgram model) would be computationally prohibitive.
 This alone must impose a strong constraint on how well they can do in the end, since any language has phenomena that connect outside the three item window.
 This is agreed by all parties.
 The only issue is how far one can get with the simple trigram-model (and, as we have seen, it gives a basic 40%), and how far can distance phenomena in syntax be finessed by forms of information caching.
 One can see the effort to extend the window as enormously ingenious, or patching up what is a basically inadequate model when taken alone.